© Crown copyright 2021

 Local authorities remain under a statutory duty to provide free home to school transport for all eligible children of compulsory school age.
 They also remain under a duty to publish a transport statement detailing what travel assistance they will provide for young people aged over 16.

-Those involved in the provision of home to school transport must do all that is reasonably practicable to maximise social distancing where possible and minimise the risk of transmission.
+Those involved in providing home to school transport must do all that is reasonably practicable to maximise social distancing where possible and minimise the risk of transmission of coronavirus (COVID-19).
 What is practicable is likely to vary according to local circumstances.

-Local authorities, working with schools, places of education and transport operators as necessary, should:
+Local authorities, working with schools, colleges and transport operators as necessary, should:

 - identify the risks arising from coronavirus (COVID-19)